sqshq/json-test-plugin/README.md

 IntelliJ IDEA plugin that allows to run/debug bazel tests defined as json files.
 Relies on the existing bazel test Run Configuration that should be saved as `Bazel Test Template`.
 <!-- Plugin description end -->

+Skunkworks project.
+Tested only on IntelliJ v2025.1.1, use at your own risk.

 Test files should adhere the following structure:

 ```